It’s in our DNA to write, process, and document our journey through life.

 Journaling is older than the written word.
 Men and women have been tracking the noteworthy events of their lives since cavemen were drawing crude pictograms on walls.

-Whether you are planning out a new business, processing your thoughts in a safe place or creating a documentary record of your journey through life, journaling is an effective way to sort through life’s challenges and questions and create new outcomes.
+Whether you are planning out a new business, processing your thoughts in a safe place, or creating a documentary record of your journey through life, journaling is an effective way to sort through life’s challenges and questions and create new outcomes.

 There are three big benefits to keeping a journal:

-●Exploration of possibilities – what might be
+1. Exploration of possibilities – what might be

 Express yourself – Just as art, music, and dance are forms of expression, journaling is a fundamental way that people express themselves.
-Whether you are doing Bible journaling, bullet journaling, or writing longhand in a leather-bound book filled with empty pages, you can express your spiritual and/or authentic self in a very profound way.
+Whether you are using Bible journaling, bullet journaling, or writing longhand in a leather-bound book filled with empty pages, you can express your spiritual, intellectual, and authentic self in a very profound way.

-Expressing yourself gives you an outlet to help you manage the emotions of a difficult period or circumstance in your life.
-The activity of writing in a journal can be a way to recharge your batteries and perform needed self-care.
+Expressing yourself gives you an outlet to help you manage the emotions of difficult periods or circumstances in your life.
+The activity of writing in a journal can also recharge your batteries and provide needed self-care.

 What you feel about life, happiness, sadness, elation, or confusion won’t always be the case.
 You won’t always be pregnant.
-You won’t always be in the beginning stages of starting your business, or considering a shift in your personal spiritual path.
+You won’t always be in the beginning stages of starting your business or considering a shift in your personal spiritual path.

-Nothing is better than going back and revisiting who you were back then and recognizing how far you’ve come and seeing that things really did work out for the best.
+Nothing is better than going back and revisiting who you were back then and recognizing how far you’ve come.
+You’ll gain a new appreciation of your efforts and your growth by seeing that things really did work out for the best.